News

 Changing the way we make cement

-These emissions stem largely from the process of cement manufacturing, which requires extremely high temperatures (over 1,200 °C) in a kiln, as well as from the chemical decomposition of limestone.
+These emissions stem largely from cement manufacturing, which requires extremely high temperatures (over 1,200 °C) in a kiln, as well as from the chemical decomposition of limestone.

-Strategies being pursued by leading industry players to lower CO2 emissions in the cement-making process include introducing other fuel sources such as biomass for the kiln heating process, in lieu of coal, or making changes to the fundamental composition of cement.
+Strategies being pursued by leading industry players to lower CO2 emissions in the cement-making process include introducing alternative fuel sources, such as biomass for kiln heating instead of coal, or changing the fundamental composition of cement.

-Lafarge Canada recently announced a long-term contract to use biosolids as fuel in cement manufacturing at its Richmond British Columbia plant.
-By replacing the use of coal, this will reduce greenhouse gas emissions by approximately 5,000 metric tons per year (tpy) of CO2e.
+Lafarge Canada recently announced a long-term contract to use biosolids as fuel in cement manufacturing at its Richmond, British Columbia, plant.
+Replacing coal will reduce greenhouse gas emissions by approximately 5,000 metric tons of CO2e per year (tpy).

-Other technologies for generating the heat needed to make cement are being explored as well, including the use of hydrogen-based fuels or electric heaters that run on renewable energy sources.
+Other technologies for generating the heat required to produce cement are also being explored, including hydrogen-based fuels and electric heaters powered by renewable energy.

-Feasibility studies are underway on technologies that combine biomass, hydrogen and other energy sources that could reduce or eliminate fossil fuel CO₂ emissions.
+Feasibility studies are underway for technologies that combine biomass, hydrogen, and other energy sources to reduce or eliminate fossil-fuel CO₂ emissions.

-Coupled with retrofitting older cement production plants and designing new more energy-efficient facilities that reduce the demand for off-site energy the overall volume of carbon emissions associated with cement production is declining.
+Coupled with retrofitting older cement production plants and designing new, more energy-efficient facilities that reduce the demand for offsite energy, these efforts are reducing the overall volume of carbon emissions associated with cement production.

-Carbon capture, storage and sequestration (CCSS) is another way to reduce the emissions from clinker production, as well as lowering the clinker content of cement by blending supplementary cementitious materials (SCM) such as fly ash, or slag (a waste stream byproduct from steel production).
+Carbon capture, storage, and sequestration (CCSS) is another way to reduce emissions from clinker production, as well as to lower the clinker content of cement by blending supplementary cementitious materials (SCMs) such as fly ash or slag (a waste-stream byproduct from steel production).
 These practices are emerging in the industry.
-Research on alternative binders for cement holds the potential for even greater reductions in carbon emissions.
+Research on alternative binders for cement has the potential to deliver even greater reductions in carbon emissions.

-As an example, CalPortland, a world leader in sustainability, has just launched ADVANCEMENTTM, a new line of ASTM C595 blended hydraulic cements with up to 15% limestone by mass, that generates approximately 10% less CO2 thereby reducing the embodied carbon per ton of cement.
+As an example, CalPortland, a world leader in sustainability, has just launched ADVANCEMENTTM, a new line of ASTM C595 blended hydraulic cements with up to 15% limestone by mass that generate approximately 10% less CO2, thereby reducing the embodied carbon per ton of cement.

-Certain blends of the product line can reduce the amount of CO2 in the manufacturing process by as much as 20-25% as compared to Ordinary Portland Cement (OPC) while maintaining product performance requirements.
+Certain blends in the product line can reduce CO2 emissions in the manufacturing process by 20-25% compared to Ordinary Portland Cement (OPC) while meeting product performance requirements.

-Several other cement manufacturers in the U.S. and Canada, such as Lehigh Hansen, also manufacture ASTM C595 blended hydraulic cements that reduce CO2.
+Several other cement manufacturers in the U.S. and Canada, such as Lehigh Hanson, also produce ASTM C595 blended hydraulic cements that reduce CO2 emissions.

-The beauty of this technology is that the product is available now and, in most cases, can be specified in lieu of OPC without sacrificing performance characteristics.
-Additionally, ASTM C595 blended hydraulic cements may be used in conjunction with other concrete GHG mitigation strategies leading to even greater CO2 reduction.
+The beauty of this technology is that the product is available now and, in most cases, can be specified instead of OPC without sacrificing performance characteristics.
+Additionally, ASTM C595 blended hydraulic cements may be used in conjunction with other concrete GHG mitigation strategies, resulting in even greater CO2 reductions.

-Designers and specifiers can easily specify the use of blended hydraulic cements as they calculate and compare embodied carbon impacts of materials prior to consumption through the various tools available today.
+Designers and specifiers can easily specify the use of blended hydraulic cements by calculating and comparing the embodied carbon impacts of materials before consumption using the various tools available today.

 How we use cement and concrete in the built environment is also an area ripe with carbon-reducing potential.